jplandry-fork/monkey365/docs/authentication/using_mggraph_client_id.md

 - AuditLog.Read.All
 - AccessReview.Read.All

-These permissions allow Monkey365 to perform a comprehensive security and configuration assessment across Entra ID, including privileged access, audit logs, identity protection, and directory‑wide configuration.
+These permissions allow Monkey365 to perform a comprehensive security and configuration assessment across Entra ID, including privileged access, identity protection or directory‑wide configuration.

 The above scopes are configurable and can be set in [monkey365.config](../configuration/configuration-file.md) configuration file under the scopes section, as shown below: